codatio/codat-docs/blog/240306-deprecation-rules-alerts.md

 - `GET /rules/{ruleId}/alerts`
 - `GET /rules/alerts/{alertId}`

-You can access webhook event logs through our Portal, where you can also see more information about the event, retry failed webhooks, and more.
+Instead, you will be able to access webhook event logs through our Portal, where you can also see event details, retry failed webhooks, and more.
 Navigate to **Monitor > Webhooks > Events** and select the [**Logs** tab](https://app.codat.io/monitor/webhooks) to view the event logs.

 ### Action required